-A native of southwestern and eastern Asia, Persian silk tree is also called mimosa, and is a popular tree for small gardens where it can provide dappled shade with its feathery light green foliage and color in summer with its abundant clusters of pink powder puff-like flowers.
+A native of southwestern and eastern Asia, Persian silk tree, sometimes called mimosa, and is a member of the legume family that also includes beans, lupine clover.
+It is a popular tree for small gardens where it can provide dappled shade with its feathery light green foliage, and color in summer with its abundant clusters of pink powder puff-like flowers.
 Further interest is provided in fall by the long, green, pea-like pods that turn deep brown by season’s end.
 They split open to reveal seeds that are appealing to visiting birds.
 Use in a tropical garden with hibiscus and gardenias that will appreciate a little shade when temperatures rise.
 Avoid sites with extended periods of drought, wind or heat.
+The genus name honors the Florentine nobleman Filippo degli Albizzi, who introduced the plant to Europe in 1749.
+The specific epithet, julibrissin, is a corruption of the Persian word gul-i abrisham that means silk flower.

 Type: Deciduous tree